AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Get Gap Insurance

 There are many ways you can get gap insurance.
-You can buy it at the same dealership where you purchased your car, you can get it from your car’s manufacturer, or you can buy it from an insurance company, either as an add-on to an existing policy or as a stand-alone waiver.
+You can buy it at the same dealership where you purchased your car, from your car’s manufacturer, a credit union or bank, or from an insurance company (either as an add-on to an existing policy or as a stand-alone waiver).
 We recommend buying gap insurance from your insurance company, ideally as an add-on, to get the lowest price.
 The cheapest and best Georgia insurance companies for gap waivers are:

 TIP: